Just 15 minutes from BU by bike, bus, or T, Jamaica Plain (JP to anyone who lives there) is one of Boston’s most diverse neighborhoods.

 765 Centre St.

-Salmagundi’s owners, husband and wife Jessen Fitzpatrick and Andria Rapagnola, believe that there’s a perfect hat for every man and woman, and their shop has more than 7,000 to choose from.
-In addition to chapeaus of every stripe, the boutique offers a wonderful selection of handbags, jewelry, men’s ties, belts, and wallets—even flasks.
+Salmagundi’s owners, husband and wife Jessen Fitzpatrick and Andria Rapagnola, believe that there’s a perfect hat for every man and woman, and their shop has more than 12,000 to choose from.
+In addition to chapeaus of every stripe, the boutique offers a wonderful selection of handbags, jewelry, men’s ties, belts, and wallets—and even flasks.
 The store also offers cleaning and blocking services.
+(Salmagundi has a second location on Salem Street in the North End that harbors an extensive collective of 4,000 hats.)

 716 Centre St.